alinex/node-monitor/README.md

 Each use of a sensor in an controller with specific setup data is further called a __check__.

-The sensors contains:

-- schema - the definition for the configuration
-- meta - some meta informations used to make descriptive reports
+A check consists of the following setup:

-- run() - the method to really use this sensor returning a data object
+- sensor - the name of the sensor to use
+- name - an optional alias name for referencing (optional)
+- depend - other checks which should run before (optional)
-- analysis() - make an analysis run
+- config - the configuration to run it
+- weight - change setting belongs to the controllers combine setting (optional)
+- hint - a technical hint to find or resolve the problem (optional)

 ### Config